-This is the ultimate presentation for street level gang investigations.
+This is the ultimate presentation for street level gang investigations and understanding.
 There is quite literally nothing else like it.
-This presentation began as a gang investigator training in New England.
+This presentation began as a gang investigator’s training in New England.
 Its popularity grew for its overwhelming delivery of “take away” lessons that can be immediately deployed, as well as its high speed and visual delivery method that eradicates the fear of the boring “cop class.”
 This presentation is meant to be a perfect complement to “The Gun Game”; however, this presentation focuses exclusively on gang behavior and gang culture.

-Instructor Tommy Brooks began his career in law enforcement after his honorable discharge from the United States Marine Corps (non-combat) in 1998.
+Presenter Tommy Brooks began his career in law enforcement after his honorable discharge from the United States Marine Corps (non-combat) in 1998.
 He started as a Transit cop then became a member of the Boston Police Department.
 After working primarily in plain clothes units, Brooks joined the Boston Gang Unit as a detective and later, as a Sergeant.
 While in the gang unit, he has worked making gang cases via informants, undercover work, search warrants, and other investigative means.
 He has also maintained a working role as an Academy Instructor for many academies throughout Massachusetts.
-During his career, he has had the opportunity to work with the best cops in the nation, and he has received the George L Hanna Award for Bravery from the Governor of Massachusetts, a Medal of Honor, a Medal of Valor, and an Award of Merit from the Governor.
+During his career, he has had the opportunity to work with the best cops in the nation, and he has received the George L Hanna Award for Bravery from the Governor of Massachusetts, two Medals of Honor, a Medal of Valor, and an Award of Merit from the Governor.
 He currently holds the rank of Lieutenant in the Boston Police Department.